 Establish job-related selection criteria

 As you’re creating your ideal candidate profile and setting criteria for the selection process, make sure that all parameters are directly related to the job.

 You can achieve this by hiring based on your company’s core values.
 Identify behaviors that all employees should exhibit and state them clearly in any of your job ads.

 Promoting diversity in the workplace doesn’t start with future hires but with current employees.
 By building a diverse hiring panel and training those employees in fair hiring practices, you are not only making your panel inclusive but also reducing unconscious bias throughout the hiring process.

 A recruiter can help you hire fairly and find top candidates

 While it’s important for every business to establish fair hiring procedures, the reality is that your hiring manager might not be able to juggle their daily responsibilities while also trying to maintain a fair and legal hiring process.

 By entrusting much of your hiring process to a recruiter, though, you can ensure that your company hires fairly each and every time you need to fill an open position.
 Professional recruiters adhere to both the established fair hiring laws and your own inclusivity practices.
 They are also able to advise and guide change in workforce demographics, promoting greater diversity at your company as a result.

 And even beyond fair hiring, recruiting agencies possess a wealth of expertise and years of experience sourcing candidates.
 They will tap into job boards, career sites, social media platforms, and their own networks to create a large and diverse pool of talented candidates for you to choose from.

-Why do brands like G2, Cars.com and ShipBob trust Hunt Club to make the right hires?
+Why do companies like G2 and Made In trust Hunt Club to make the right hires?